Yvand/AzureRM-Templates/Templates/SharePoint-ADFS/README.md

 ### Specific to SharePoint 2019 / 2016 / 2013

 - SharePoint virtual machines are created using a disk image built and maintained by SharePoint Engineering.
+- The HTTPS site certificate is positioned by the DSC script.
 - Federated authentication with ADFS is configured using SAML 1.1.

 ## Key parameters